 His goals: How far can he take this FBA road trip?

 Peter: My next question for you is do you have goals?
-Like, do you have sort of like milestones that you’re trying to hit in your business?
+Do you have milestones that you’re trying to hit in your business?
 Are you just like going full force, whatever happens, happens or what’s the next level for you?

-Danny: At first like, I remember you and I were holding up this like, five-figure a month, you know.
+Danny: I remember you and I were holding up this five-figure a month goal.
 Hit 10k a month.
 That’s all that matters.
-And then I remember like texting you, I was sitting in a Whole Foods parking lot in Albuquerque, New Mexico when I hit 20k a month for the first time.
+And then I remember texting you, I was sitting in a Whole Foods parking lot in Albuquerque, New Mexico when I hit 20k a month for the first time.
 So I think maybe getting through a sustained rate where I could do 100 grand a year just in profit alone, which would be 8,000 and some change profit a month.
-At the end of January, I checked and I had like $9,970 in profit or something.
+At the end of January, I checked and I had $9,970 in profit or something.
 10k profit a month would have been so cool.

-Peter: My two cents it would be to get enough money in the bank o you could hire people and kind of scale this thing and just duplicate your efforts and train people.
+Peter: My two cents would be to get enough money in the bank so you could hire people and kind of scale this thing and just duplicate your efforts and train people.

 Danny: I tried to hire my little brother.
 And it didn’t go too well.